brendanneal12/ENPM661_Project_3_Phase_2/README.md

 4. Please click the following link in order to view an example output video.
 Initial State is 50 100 0.
 Goal State is 550 100.
 Desired Clearance is 5 and the wheel RPMS are 12 10.
 I cannot commit the video directly to GitHub since the file size is too large: https://drive.google.com/drive/u/0/folders/1An1wukgfk4Zb2PrgWcUQ8Ll5RnvF3wBx

 # How to Run Code: Part 2
+1. Download the part_2 package to your associated catkin workspace and ensure that you have all the proper turtlebot3 dependencies installed.
+2. cd into your catkin workspace and perform catkin_make
+3. source devel/setup.bash
+4. roslaunch part_2 environment.launch x_init:=CHOOSE y_init:=CHOOSE theta_init:=CHOOSE x_final:=CHOOSE y_final:=CHOOSE RPM1:=CHOOSE RPM2:=CHOOSE

+EXAMPLE for Cross-Map Exploration:

+roslaunch part_2 environment.launch x_init:=0 y_init:=0 theta_init:=0 x_final:=5 y_final:=0 RPM1:=12 RPM2:=10

+5. Now, the process to set up the search algorithm is the same as part 1, except that you are not prompted to enter the initial state by the terminal due to blockage from the launch file prints.
+6. Click into the terminal and enter the initial state X, Y, and Theta with spaces separating them.
+Example: 0.5 0 0
+7. Prompted by the terminal, enter the goal state X and Y, with spaces separating them.
+Example: 5 0
+8. Prompted by the terminal, enter your desired clearance from obstacles (meters).
+Example: 0.05
+9. Prompted by the terminal, enter 2 unique wheel RPMS, separated by spaces.
+Example: 12 10
+10. If your initial or goal state is inside an obstacle or outside of the workspace, you will be prompted to restart.
+11. While the search is running, the currend node state (popped from the open list) is printed to the terminal.

 # Part 2 Important Notes